 Allegations of child abuse are some of the most difficult criminal charges to face.
 The stigma associated with mistreating children is one that is almost impossible to overcome.
 No one wants to be known as someone who beats or sexually abuses a child.
-Therefore, when you are fighting child abuse charges, it is important to have an experienced attorney.
-At Bickerton and Bickerton, our lawyers have successfully defended clients from all walks of life against charges of child abuse.
+When you are fighting these charges, it is important to have an experienced child abuse lawyer.
+At Bickerton Law, our firm has successfully defended clients from all walks of life against charges of child abuse.

 Physical Abuse and Neglect Charges